catalyst-cloud/catalystcloud-docs/source/compute/anti-affinity-groups-ha.rst

     .. tab:: Terraform

-      The following is a terraform plan that will create an anti-affinity server group and an instance that will be put into it.
-For this script we assume that you are familiar with Terraform and know how to use a terraform plan.
+      The following is a terraform plan that will create an anti-affinity server group and create an instance that is added to our server group.
+      For this example we assume that you are familiar with Terraform and know how to use a terraform plan.

       ..
 Note::

-        Before using this script you will have to change some variables in the script to fit your project.
+        Before using this plan you will have to change some variables so that it fits your project.

       .. literalinclude:: _scripts/terraform/anti-affinity/terraform-variables.tf
           :language: shell